All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The FDA's drug shortage list is the single most important regulatory factor determining whether compounding pharmacies can prepare GLP-1 medications.
 Knowing how this list works helps you anticipate changes to your access.

 How a drug gets on the shortage list: The FDA adds a medication to the shortage list when demand exceeds available supply.
 For semaglutide, the explosive growth in prescriptions for weight management beginning in 2022-2023 created sustained supply shortages.
-When a drug is on the shortage list, 503A compounding pharmacies can legally compound that medication because patients cannot reliably access the commercially available version.
+When a drug is on the shortage list, 503A compounding pharmacies can legally compound that medication because patients can't reliably access the commercially available version.

 How a drug comes off the shortage list: The FDA removes a medication from the shortage list when the manufacturer demonstrates adequate supply to meet market demand.
-This decision is made by the FDA based on supply data provided by the manufacturer and does not require congressional action or formal rulemaking.
+This decision is made by the FDA based on supply data provided by the manufacturer and doesn't require congressional action or formal rulemaking.

 What happens to compounding when a drug leaves the shortage list: When a drug is removed from the shortage list, the legal basis for 503A pharmacies to compound that specific medication changes.
 The FDA has historically provided transition periods to allow patients and pharmacies time to adjust.
 During a transition period, pharmacies can continue filling existing prescriptions but may not be able to accept new ones.